 the late 1950s and early 1960s, 2HD was one of the founding

 shareholders of local television station NBN Television.

-broadcast in the popular The Good Guys of Life format, also used by
+broadcast in the popular The Good Guys of Life format, also

 other stations, including 2SM Sydney.

 Presenters during this time included Harry Randall, Tom Delaney, Art

 Ryan, Haff Enegg, Mal Lamonte, John Hill, Allan McGirvan, Mike

 Jeffries, Malcolm Elliott, Keith Harris, Graeme Gilbert, Don Mayo, Rob